ring-lang/ring/README.md

 ![Ring](http://ring-lang.sourceforge.net/supermanmac.png)

-You can run the SuperMan game from the terminal
+To run the stars fighter game from the terminal

 	cd ../../ringlibs/gameengine
-	ring loadgame3.ring

-To run the stars fighter game

 	ring loadgame1.ring

 To run the Flappy Bird 3000 game

 	ring loadgame2.ring

+To run the SuperMan game

+	ring loadgame3.ring

 ## Building using Ubuntu Linux

 ### Get the source code